Note

 Create a custom control

 The following example shows how you can use extension to add custom controls to one of the existing POS views.
-For this example, we want information about product availability to appear in the product details view.
-To show this information, we will add a custom data list that has four columns: Location, Inventory, Reserved, and Ordered.
+For this example, you want information about product availability to appear in the product details view.
+To show this information, add a custom data list that has four columns: Location, Inventory, Reserved, and Ordered.
 You can use the same procedure to show other custom information in the POS views.

 On the developer virtual machine (VM), start Microsoft Visual Studio 2015.